RylanSchaeffer/AstraFellowship-When-Do-VLM-Image-Jailbreaks-Transfer/README_old.md

 8. Install Prismatic and Deepseek

-Adding `--config-settings editable_mode=compat` is optionable - its for your vscode language to recognize the packages `cd submodules/prismatic-vlms && pip install -e . --config-settings editable_mode=compat && cd ../..` `cd submodules/DeepSeek-VL && pip install -e . --config-settings editable_mode=compat && cd ../..`
+Adding `--config-settings editable_mode=compat` is optionable - its for your vscode language to recognize the packages `cd submodules/prismatic-vlms && pip install -e . && cd ../..` `cd submodules/DeepSeek-VL && pip install -e .  && cd ../..`

 9. Then follow their instructions: